Spencer Torkelson Player Props: Tigers vs. Pirates

-Spencer Torkelson, with a slugging percentage of .351 in his past 10 games -- including one home run -- will be in action for the Detroit Tigers versus the Pittsburgh Pirates, with Johan Oviedo on the hill, August 1 at 7:05 PM ET.
+Spencer Torkelson -- batting .250 with two doubles, a home run, six walks and seven RBI in his past 10 games -- will be in action for the Detroit Tigers against the Pittsburgh Pirates, with Osvaldo Bido on the mound, on August 2 at 12:35 PM ET.

 Spencer Torkelson Game Info & Props vs. the Pirates